brightcove/hot-shots/README.md

 ## DogStatsD and Telegraf functionality

 Some of the functionality mentioned above is specific to DogStatsD or Telegraf.
 They will not do anything if you are using the regular statsd client.
-* globalTags parameter
+* globalTags parameter- DogStatsD or Telegraf
-* tags parameter
+* tags parameter- DogStatsD or Telegraf
+* telegraph parameter- Telegraf
-* histogram method
+* histogram method- DogStatsD or Telegraf

-## DogStatsD functionality

-Some of the functionality mentioned above is specific to DogStatsD.
-They will not do anything if you are using the regular statsd client or Telegraf.
-* event method
+* event method- DogStatsD

 ## Errors